KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 The live preview is quite heavy to render, so you should probably only have at most a single one displayed at any given time.

 You can also use the more lightweight `KeyboardThemeButtonPreview` to preview many themes at the same time.
-This preview will only render one or several buttons with the theme's background.
+This preview will only render one or several buttons for the theme.

 ### License Requirements